liuyadong/liuyadong.github.io/content/_index.md

 # Yadong Liu

-I am a PhD candidate in Crop Science at [Seoul National University](https://snu.ac.kr), Korea.
-My main research topics are crop modeling, plant phenomics, and precise agriculture.
+I am a PhD candidate in Crop Science at [Seoul National University](https://snu.ac.kr).
+My research topics are related to crop modeling and remote sensing in agriculture.

 You can email me: [liuyadong@snu.ac.kr](mailto:liuyadong@snu.ac.kr).